GCdePaula/lua_optimizer/doc/doc.md

 until condition
 ```

 After the first line, `x` has the lattice element `1`.
-When we enter the loop's body, we assume `x` remains constant.
-Inside the loop, before the assignment statement, `x` has the lattice element `1`.
-After the assignment statement, under our assumption, `x` has the lattice element `1`, because `2 - 1` is `1`.
+When we enter the loop's body, we perform the meet between the two possible elements of `x`: `1` from the previous assignment, or Top from the back edge.
+Meet between `1` and Top is `1`, so we continue as if `x` has value `1`, which we may later find to be incorrect.
+Inside, after the assignment statement, `x` has the lattice element `1`, because `2 - 1` is `1`.
 Again, as we don't know the value of `condition`, we have to consider the loop will execute multiple times.

 Back at the top, `x` has two possible elements associated with it: the one coming from outside, and another from the back edge.
 We perform the meet operator between the two.
 That is, `1` meet `1`.
-Differently from the previous example, the meet results is `1`, as the meet between two constants, if they are the same, is their common value.
+Differently from the previous example, the meet result is `1`, as the meet between two constants, if they are the same, is their common value.
 Our assumption was correct: `x` is indeed constant at the loop's top.
 In fact, it is constant at every point of the loop.

 Let's look at a more formal description of our algorithm.

-## Fixed Point and Complex Lattices

-In abstract terms, our analysis is looking for the greatest fixed point.
-We start with the best possible scenario, assuming every variable is an unknown constant (Top) everywhere.
-Through abstract interpretation, we may find out this assumption was incorrect and need to fall back into a more pessimistic truth, lowering lattice elements until we reach a stable configuration.
-That stable configuration is a fixed point.
-We don't start in a fixed point, we reach it by lowering lattice elements.

-Note that lowering every variable to Bottom is a stable configuration.
-However, it is not a very useful fixed point.
-We want to find the greatest fixed point, the configuration in which we find the highest number of constant variables, because it gives us more information.
-That information is then used for constant propagation and unreachable code elimination.
-More on that later.

-We could also use a more complex lattice, where types are also added (e.g. the meet of two different numbers is not Bottom, but an element that represents the number type), and "truthy" and "falsy" elements (e.g. the meet between numbers, strings and true is "truthy", the meet between nil and false is "falsy").
-Though these changes would increase the depth of our lattice, it would still remain bounded, and might provide more information for our optimizations.

-## Abstract Interpretation
+## The Algorithm

 The abstract interpretation operates on the program's control flow graph.
 The nodes represent statements, and directed edges represent the control flow.
 On top of that, each node contains a pair of cells: an "in cell" and an "out cell".
 A cell is a structure that contains the program's state at that point of execution.
 It is essentially a map of all variables in scope, associating each variable to a lattice element.

 The abstract interpretation works by scheduling edges and executing the node those edges point to.
 We use a simple iterative worklist technique, containing CFG edges that need be processed.
 We start with an empty worklist, marking all edges as "not executable", and setting all variables in all cells to Top.
-This is our optimistic assumption.

 The first step of the abstract interpretation is marking the start edge as executable, and adding it to the previously empty worklist.
 Then we enter a loop: while the worklist is not empty, we remove an edge from the list and execute the node it is pointing to.
 During the execution of a node, we schedule new edges to be processed, marking them as executable in the process.